Half Moon Bay Pumpkin Patches

 Phone: (650) 726-4980

 Explorer1.com Review—This is a great location for families with smaller children.
 Plenty of photo opportunities and a large selection of pumpkins.
-It lacks a lot of the fun activities for older children.
+It lacks a lot of the fun activities for older children such as bouncy houses, mazes, etc.

 G. Berta’s Pumpkin Patch